eksiscloud/Varnish_7.x-multiple_sites/README.md

 `varnishadm vcl.load katiska-orig-$(date +%s) /etc/varnish/sites/katiska.eu.vcl && varnishadm vcl.list`

-`vcl.list` gives list all loaded VCLs and labels.
-Check what is name of time stamped one, and then
+`vcl.list` gives list of all loaded VCLs and labels.
+Check what is the name of time stamped one, and then

 `varnishadm vcl.label katiska katiska-orig-1746614848`

 Now is the new VCL loaded and linked to right label.
 Same thing than `systemctl reload varnish` but now it must be done per site.
-That system gives ypu fast way to roll back, if/when needed.
-Except if you crashed varnishd, because the `varnishadm` doesn`t work.
+That system gives you fast way to roll back, if/when needed.
+Except if you crashed varnishd, because then `varnishadm` doesn`t work.
 So test your syntax before reloading/restart.

 * do you want to get rid off old loads from vcl.list? `varnishadm vcl.discard katiska-orig`